ucfopen/UDOIT/INSTALL.md

 ```
 This command copies the `.env.example` into `.env`, creating the `.env` file in the process if it does not exist.

-2. Open `.env` with a text editor and make the necessary changes to the following variables:
+2. Open `.env` with a text editor (i.e. Notepad, VS Code, etc.) and make the necessary changes to the following variables:
 - `APP_ENV`: If you are setting up a development environment, change this to `dev` and follow the steps in [Installing Composer Dependencies](#installing-composer-dependencies) without the `--no-dev` flag to obtain all of the development packages.
 Otherwise, leave it as `prod`.
 - `DATABASE_URL`: If you are hosting UDOIT on Docker or your local machine, leave it as it is.
 Otherwise, change it to your database URL.
 - `BASE_URL`: If you are hosting UDOIT on Docker or your local machine, leave it as it is.
 Otherwise, change it to the URL of your instance of UDOIT.
 - `WEBPACK_PUBLIC_PATH`: Uf you are hosting UDOIT on Docker or your local machine, leave it as it is.
 Otherwise, change it to match the `BASE_URL`in such a way that `/build` is located at the root of the `BASE_URL` (Example:  If your `BASE_URL` is set to `http://127.0.0.1:8000`, your `WEBPACK_PUBLIC_PATH` should be `/build`).
-	- `APP_LMS`:
-	   * `canvas` for Canvas LMS.
-	   * `d2l` for D2l Brightspace LMS.
+	- `APP_LMS`: `canvas` for Canvas LMS. `d2l` for D2l Brightspace LMS.
 - `JWK_BASE_URL`: If you are self-hosting Canvas, you may set it to the URL of your instance of Canvas.
 (Example: `JWK_BASE_URL="https://canvas.dev.myschool.edu"`)
-	- `DEFAULT_LANG`: (optional) the default language of UDOIT.
+	- `DEFAULT_LANG`: (optional)  `en` for English. `es` for Spanish.
 This is English by default.
-		-  `en` for English
-		-  `es` for Spanish.

 ## Installation